cfhaak/dse-static-template/publish_it.md

 2. In the GitHub online interface, navigate to **Workflows**.
 3. On the left, select **Deploy static content to Pages**.
 4. On the right, click on **Run workflow** and confirm by clicking **Run workflow** in the dropdown.
 Your workflow should be running now.
 If the workflow fails, check the output for troubleshooting.
 5. To check the result, select **Settings** in the top navbar, then click on **Pages** on the left-hand side.
-In the top panel, your page's URL and status can be seen.
+In the top panel, your page’s URL and status can be seen.

-If you're under the impression that DSE-Static-Cookiecutter creates fewer problems than you try to solve and therefore consider using it in production, it might be worth [checking out the original repository](https://github.com/acdh-oeaw/dse-static-cookiecutter) and following the workflow described there.
+If you’re under the impression that DSE-Static-Cookiecutter creates fewer problems than you try to solve with it and therefore consider using it in production, it might be worth [checking out the original repository](https://github.com/acdh-oeaw/dse-static-cookiecutter) and following the workflow described there.
 If you are using Windows, it might be beneficial to run the initialization process in an environment shared with WSL (Windows Subsystem for Linux).